Master of Arts

 The Master of Arts involves advanced study in an Arts subject and is intended for those who want to deepen their knowledge of that subject.
-The degree also includes a substantial component of independent research.
-The Master of Arts may be taken within the Faculty of Māori and Indigenous Studies, School of Arts or the School of Social Sciences.
+The degree helps applicants to build the skills required to work in their chosen field.

 Are you seeking the ability to think critically and communicate well?
 A Master of Arts (MA) from Waikato will teach you the skills to work independently and see a major project through to completion.
 These are characteristics that are highly sought after by employers.